Quantum Nonlocality: Multi-copy Resource Inter-convertibility & Their Asymptotic Inequivalence

-Once we identify the resourceful states, the next crucial question in any resource theory is to compare the resources in different states.
+Once the free operations, free states, and resourceful states are identified in a resource theory, the next crucial question is to compare the resources in different states.
 One pertinent approach is to determine the optimal rates at which these states can be successfully inter-converted under free operations.
 In this study, we investigate the concept of resource inter-convertibility among quantum nonlocal correlations.
 Firstly, we observe that even in the simplest Bell scenario, involving two spatially separated parties, each conducting two dichotomic measurements, there are uncountably many quantum nonlocal correlations that cannot be freely converted into each other at the single-copy level, highlighting the incomparability of these resources.
 We then investigate this question by considering asymptotically many copies of these resources.
 In doing so, we establish an even more striking result.
 We prove that there exist quantum nonlocal correlations that are inequivalent in the strongest sense, as they are not inter-convertible even under asymptotic manipulation.
 More particularly, there are quantum correlations $P_q$ and $P^\prime_q$ such that, starting with an arbitrary number of copies of $P_q$, it is not possible to obtain even a single copy of $P^\prime_q$ under the free operation of LOSR, and vice versa.
 This finding distinguishes the theory of quantum nonlocality from the theory of quantum entanglement.
-In the case of bipartite entanglement, asymptotic state inter-conversion gives rise to the concepts of entanglement distillation and entanglement cost \cite{Bennett1996(2)}.
+In the case of bipartite entanglement, asymptotic state inter-conversion gives rise to the concepts of entanglement distillation and entanglement cost \cite{Bennett1996(2)} (see also \cite{Hayashi2003}).
 Consequently, the notion of a maximally entangled state, a `unique gold coin,' emerges.
 Our result, however, establishes that quantum nonlocal correlations lack the concept of such a unique gold coin, thereby resulting significant implication in the study of nonlocality distillation \cite{Forster2009, Brunner2009, Ebbe2014, Beigi2015, Brito2019, Eftaxias2022, Naik2023}.